Lighting for Paintings

 • Poor framing of the artwork

 Generic lighting prioritises coverage and cost efficiency.
-Paintings require precision and control.
+Paintings require precision and control, which is why galleries rely on precision art lighting for paintings to reveal colour, texture, and detail accurately.

 Lighting for paintings must start with a plan